spotinst/help/src/docs/ocean/cluster-overview-tab.md

 <img width="652" alt="autoscaler-graph" src="https://github.com/spotinst/help/assets/159915991/30ac2b63-29b2-459e-9433-a33297f25eb4">

 The upper graph displays the autoscaling activity to analyze.
 By default, a full set of curves appears on the graph.
 Click an item on the legend above the graph to turn its associated curve on or off.

 These are the curves:

-*  Lifecycle Types
+*  Lifecycle Types:
-  * Spot
+  * Spot.
-  * On-demand
+  * On-demand.
-  * Reserved
+  * Reserved.
-  * Savings Plans
+  * Savings Plans.

 *  Workload Requests: includes running pods and pending pods requests.
-*  Workloads with Headroom: includes running pods, running Headroom pods, pending pods, and pending Headroom pods.*
+*  Workloads with Headroom: includes running pods, running Headroom pods, pending pods, and pending Headroom pods.

-To set the time span for the graph:
+To set the zoom level for the graph:

-On the top-right of the screen, select to show (zoom by) 1 hour / 12 hours / 7 days.
+1. On the top-right of the screen, select to zoom by 1 hour / 12 hours / 7 days.
-The lower graph lets you zoom in or out of the selected time span by dragging the handles left or right.
+2. Use the lower graph to zoom in or out of the selected period by dragging the handles left or right.

-Mouse over the upper graph to display the date/time and resource allocation percentage at a specific point.
+To display the date/time and resource allocation percentage at a specific point on the graph:

+1. Mouse over the upper graph to view the main details.
-Click on Cluster State Details to display more information.
+2. Click **Cluster State Details** to view more information.

+This is the information displayed:

+For vCPU:

+* Nodes Allocation (vCPU):
+  * Total node allocation.
+  * Split according to lifecycle types.
+*  vCPU of Workload:
+    *  deamonSets Requested.
+    *  Pods Requested.
+    *  Headroom requested.
+    *  Total workload allocation percentage.

 For Memory:

-For vCPU:

-* Nodes Allocation (vCPU)
-  * Total node allocation
-  * Split according to lifecycle types
-*  vCPU of Workload
-    *  deamonSets Requested
-    *  Pods Requested
-    *  Headroom requested
-    *  Total workload allocation percentage

-* Nodes Allocation (GiB)
+* Nodes Allocation (GiB):
-  * Total node allocation
+  * Total node allocation.
-  * Split according to lifecycle types
+  * Split according to lifecycle types.
-*  Workload (GiB)
+*  Workload (GiB):
-    *  deamonSets Requested
+    *  deamonSets Requested.
-    *  Pods Requested
+    *  Pods Requested.
-    *  Headroom requested
+    *  Headroom requested.
-    *  Total workload allocation percentage
+    *  Total workload allocation percentage.

 For GPU:

-* Nodes Allocation (GPU)
+* Nodes Allocation (GPU):
-  * Total node allocation
+  * Total node allocation.
-  * Split according to lifecycle types
+  * Split according to lifecycle types.
-*  GPU of Workload
+*  GPU of Workload:
-    *  deamonSets Requested
+    *  deamonSets Requested.
-    *  Pods Requested
+    *  Pods Requested.
-    *  Headroom requested
+    *  Headroom requested.
-    *  Total workload allocation percentage
+    *  Total workload allocation percentage.

 Total Allocation Calculation:
 * Sum of vCPU/Memory/GPU allocation - (running pods + running headroom + running DaemonSets)/nodes allocation.

 ###   View Autoscaling Events

 <img width="652" alt="autoscaling-events" src="https://github.com/spotinst/help/assets/159915991/90035e20-8375-4207-8549-7a3f3314ed5e">